 - In Independence Day, the first sighting of the alien ship takes place in Novosibirsk, Russia.
 A news reporter says the ship is "clearing the mountains."
 There are no mountains in Novosibirsk — it is located on the West Siberian Plain, surrounded by swamps and pine forests in all directions.
 Later, the landscape supposedly surrounding El Toro shows a desert.
 El Toro Marine Base is located in a hilly section of Orange County.

-- The first film also shows mountains visible from Cousin Eddie's farm outside Coolidge, Kansas.
+- National Lampoon's Vacation shows mountains visible from Cousin Eddie's farm outside Coolidge, Kansas.
 Coolidge is a real place and it's just six miles east of the Colorado state line.
-But even once you drive into Colorado, you'll still have to drive a few hours before you begin to see the mountains.
+But even once you drive into Colorado, you'll still have to drive a few hours before you begin to see the Rocky Mountains.
 The terrain of eastern Colorado makes Kansas look mountainous in comparison.

 - The Jackie Chan film Rumble in the Bronx is supposed to take place in the Bronx, New York City, but the Coast Mountains of Vancouver, British Columbia are clearly visible in many shots.
 There are no such mountains anywhere near New York City.